Mark F. Flanagan received the B.E. and Ph. D. degrees in Electronic and Electrical Engineering from

 interests are principally in the areas of communication theory, signal processing and wireless

-Prof. Flanagan is serving as a Senior Editor for the journal IEEE Communications Letters.
+Prof. Flanagan is serving as an Executive Editor for the journal IEEE Communications Letters.

 He has been Principal Investigator on many research projects funded by SFI, IRC and HEA.